Thursday, 9 November 2017

 ARCHITECTURE

-The sanctum sanctorum was built utilizing the natural landscape of a rock called venparai (Hence called Thiruvellarai).
-There are two Rajagopurams on the north side, of which the first level is unfinished after the 3rd tier, believed to be built during the 14th to 15th Century Vijayanagara period.
-It was planned to complete the Rajagopuram, and the same was halted due to Court cases.
+There are two Rajagopurams on the north side, of which the first level is unfinished after the 3rd tier, believed to have been built during the 14th to 15th Century Vijayanagara period.
+It was planned to complete the Rajagopuram, but the same was halted due to Court cases.
 Finally, the Court allowed only the strengthening of the existing structure, ie, Rajagopuram, without any further additions.
 The East side entrance was opened after many decades to clear the way for restoration.

 The Rajagopuram after rectification